Myth 5: Further assessment opportunities

 Myths

-• NZQA requires schools to offer a further assessment opportunity for all standards that are assessed.
+• NZQA requires schools to offer a further assessment opportunity for all internal standards.

 • If you offer a further assessment opportunity for a standard, you must offer it for all standards.

-• Students can't be awarded anything higher than Achieved for a further assessment opportunity.
+• Students cannot be awarded anything higher than Achieved for a further assessment opportunity.

-• You can offer more than one further assessment opportunity for a standard.
+• You can offer more than one further assessment opportunity for the assessment of a standard.

-• If a further assessment opportunity is offered to one student, all students must sit the assessment.
+• If a further assessment opportunity is offered to one student, all students must undertake the assessment.

 Facts

-• Schools can only offer one further assessment opportunity for each standard in a year.
+• Only one further assessment opportunity for each internal standard can be offered in a year.

-• Schools must offer a different activity or task for the further assessment opportunity.
+• A different activity or task from the initial assessment must be offered in a further assessment opportunity.

-• Student must have access to all grades (Not Achieved, Achieved, Merit and Excellence) whether it's their first or second attempt at the standard.
+• A student must have access to all grades (Not Achieved, Achieved, Merit or Excellence) whether it is their first or subsequent attempt at the standard.

-• Schools report the highest grade from either assessment opportunity to NZQA.
+• Schools report the highest grade from either assessment opportunity.

 More points about assessment opportunities

-When deciding whether to offer one further assessment opportunity, you should consider:
+When determining whether to offer a further assessment opportunity, teachers should consider:

 • validity and fairness